 4. Loan term

-Personal loans are typically offered with repayment periods, while auto loan terms range from (96 months)..
+Personal loans are typically offered with shorter repayment periods, while auto loan terms could range longer.

 When comparing your options, it’s important to remember that while longer loan terms come with lower monthly payments, you will end up paying more interest over the life of the loan.

-For example, using MagnifyMoney’s Personal Loan Repayment Calculator, we can see you would actually have a lower monthly payment taking out a $20,000 loan at 5 percent interest over seven years than you would with a $10,000 loan at 5 percent interest over three years ($283 compared with $300).
+For example, using our personal loan calculator, you would actually have a lower monthly payment taking out a $20,000 loan at 5.00% interest over seven years than you would with a $10,000 loan at 5.00% interest over three years ($283 compared with $300).

 But you would only pay a total of $790 in interest over the life of the $10,000 loan, compared with $3,745 in interest over the life of the $20,000 loan.